Crystals, Chaos and the

 Felix Flicker is a theoretical physicist working on the quantum underpinnings of matter.

-He is a Lecturer in Physics at Cardiff University.
+He is a Senior Lecturer in Physics at Bristol University.